-Our estate planning experts can work closely with your other advisors or assemble a team for you to help create a plan that fits your needs, wishes and maximizes its value.
+Our estate planning professionals can work closely with your other advisors or assemble a team for you to help create a plan that fits your needs, wishes and maximizes its value.
 They can also help increase the chances that the IRS will accept your estate planning strategies, from the administration of family limited partnerships to reporting your gifts, with the adequate disclosure necessary to start the statute of limitations.

 Wills and Trusts